jxw666/computationalphysics_N2015301020090/ch2.md

 <a href="http://www.codecogs.com/eqnedit.php?latex=$$g_h=g_0(\frac{r_e}{r_e&plus;h})^2$$" target="_blank"><img src="http://latex.codecogs.com/gif.latex?$$g_h=g_0(\frac{r_e}{r_e&plus;h})^2$$" title="$$g_h=g_0(\frac{r_e}{r_e+h})^2$$" /></a>
 Where

-g<sub>h is the gravitational acceleration at height h above sea level. r<sub>e is the Earth's mean radius. g<sub>0 is the standard gravitational acceleration.
+gh is the gravitational acceleration at height h above sea level. re is the Earth's mean radius. g0 is the standard gravitational acceleration.
 The formula treats the Earth as a perfect sphere with a radially symmetric distribution of mass; a more accurate mathematical treatment is discussed below(from wikipedia).
 ## [Code]()
 --------------------